-Debt Management Program Impact on Credit
+Debt Management & Your Credit

 If you’re considering a debt management program, one of your biggest questions is likely to be how enrolling in the program will impact your credit and credit scores.
 It makes sense, considering the last thing you want to do in trying to solve your financial problems now is to cause more problems down the road by ruining your credit.
 While some debt relief options can definitely hurt your credit, such as debt settlement and bankruptcy, a debt management program may actually help improve your credit over time, depending on your situation.

 Everyone’s financial situation is different, so you would only see an improvement in your credit rating given certain conditions and considerations.
 A certified credit counselor can assess your debts and even check your credit report for you to weigh the potential impact of enrollment in the program on your credit.
 Give us a call at to speak with a certified credit counselor today.
 You can also complete our Free Debt Analysis online and a counselor will call you shortly.